-The Problem With Buying/Selling Used Hearing Aids
+The Problem with Buying Used Hearing Aids

 Our only suggestion is to try eBay or a site like it.
-It is not a great solution for anyone but if you absolutely have to sell an aid, online auctions are about your only choice.
+It is not a great solution, but if you absolutely have to sell an aid, online auctions are about your only choice.

 Our suggestion is to always purchase a hearing aid you can afford.
 If you can't afford the price your audiologist is quoting you, don't buy it.
-Staying within your budget when buying hearing aids so you are never in the position of having to sell them.
+Staying within your budget when buying hearing aids will prevent you from ending up in the position of having to sell them.

 There are great options available that will not break the bank—keep that in mind when you are quoted $3000 per ear at your local hearing center.

 For a more affordable option, see our refurbished hearing aids!

 Here at Advanced Affordable Hearing, our mission is to help people like you to hear at a price you can afford.
 We make that possible by offering hearing aids at a fraction of the cost of your local hearing aid provider: All of our hearing aids are under $300 with a full 30-day money back guarantee.